mumbleskates/bilrost/README.md

 is the [`Eq`][eq] trait, which denotes that there is an equivalence relation between all values of any type that implements it.
-Therefore, this trait is required of all field and message types in order to implement distinguished decoding in `bilrost`. `bilrost` distinguishes between canonical values of the type in a way that matches the *default* derived implementation of `Eq` (that is, it matches based on the `Eq` trait of each constituent field), but it does not derive this trait automatically and does not require that the type's actual `Eq` implementation works exactly this way.
+Therefore, this trait is required of all field and message types in order to implement distinguished decoding in `bilrost`.

+`bilrost` distinguishes between canonical values of the type in a way that matches the automatically derived implementation of `Eq` (that is, it matches based on the `Eq` trait of each constituent field).
+It is ***strongly recommended,*** but not required, that the equality traits be derived automatically. `bilrost` does not directly rely on the implementation of the type's equality at all; rather, it acts as a contractual guardrail, setting a minimum expectation.

 [equiv]: https://en.wikipedia.org/wiki/Equivalence_relation